 To ensure the safe, reliable and efficient operation of a high distributed energy resources distribution system, significant enhancement of monitoring and control architectures and functionality are required.
+An accelerated penetration of smart meters, identified as essential for delivering better outcomes to customers through pricing and incentive reform, will also contribute to the development of a platform for grid intelligence and control.
 Enhanced grid intelligence will assist with the identification and management of system constraints that could threaten operability of the system from any location, and will enable the power system to respond readily to change.

 These tools and architecture will also provide the additional scope of optimising the performance of the integrated network with its connected devices.